-- govern ourselves under our own laws and customs for the common good and well-being of the Tribe and its members, - protect our lands and natural resources for ourselves and our children, - maintain our culture, language and tribal identity, - ensure the political integrity of the Tribe, - protect the individual rights of our members, - maintain peace and order through the establishment and administration of justice, - preserve, secure and exercise all the inherent sovereign rights and powers of an Indian Tribe.
+- govern ourselves under our own laws and customs for the common good and wellbeing of the Tribe and its members, - protect our lands and natural resources for ourselves and our children, - maintain our culture, language and tribal identity, - ensure the political integrity of the Tribe, - protect the individual rights of our members, - maintain peace and order through the establishment and administration of justice, - preserve, secure and exercise all the inherent sovereign rights and powers of an Indian Tribe.

 This constitution shall supersede the Amended Constitution and Bylaws of the Hualapai Tribe of the Hualapai Reservation, Arizona, adopted October 22, 1955, and approved by the Secretary of the Interior on January 16, 1956, and shall govern the Hualapai Tribe from its effective date.
+(Note: This is the first amendment to the Constitution since February 14, 1991.
+Amendment 1 was approved on June 14, 2016 by the Bureau of Indian Affairs (BIA).